iam-veeramalla/aws-devops-zero-to-hero/interview-questions/cloud-migration.md

 ### 11. How can you minimize downtime during cloud migration?
 You can use strategies like blue-green deployments, canary releases, and traffic shifting to minimize downtime and ensure a smooth migration process.
+(What is meant by blue-green deployment?
+A blue/green deployment is a deployment strategy in which you create two separate, but identical environments.
+One environment (blue) is running the current application version and one environment (green) is running the new application version.)

 ### 12. What is data migration in the context of cloud migration?
 Data migration involves moving data from on-premises databases to cloud-based databases, ensuring data consistency, integrity, and minimal disruption.